Tia Fields

 The Representational Equity Index measures deviation from proportional Black representation:

-REI = District Black % − 31.2% (statewide) Positive → PACKED (over-concentrated; votes above majority threshold are structurally wasted) Negative → CRACKED (dispersed below decisive threshold) |REI| > 8pp = severe dilution |REI| > 5pp = significant dilution
+REI = District Black VAP % minus 31.24% (statewide Black VAP, Census 2020 PL 94-171) The REI displayed throughout this dashboard is VAP-based.
+VAP is the legally authoritative apportionment measure.
+The SOS registration share (31.2%) is reported separately and is provisional; the two baselines are never mixed.
+Positive = PACKED (over-concentrated; votes above majority threshold are structurally wasted) Negative = CRACKED (dispersed below decisive threshold) |REI| > 8pp = severe dilution (VAP-based) |REI| > 5pp = significant dilution (VAP-based)

 Analyst